Pilon Fracture of the Ankle

 A pilon fracture is a type of break of the shinbone that happens near the ankle.
 Most of the time, high-impact injury breaks both bones of the lower leg.

 - If you have a pilon fracture, you might have bruising, deformity, swelling, or pain.
-You will not be able to put weight on your foot.
+You likely won't be able to put weight on your foot.

 - Your healthcare provider can diagnose your pilon fracture with the help of a medical history, physical exam, and X-ray imaging.